Charles Bennett (screenwriter): Actor

 Bennett was a child actor, appearing in Max Reinhart's production of The Miracle at Olympia Theatre in 1911.
 He played child roles in stage productions of Alice in Wonderland (1913), Goody Two Shoes (1913), Drake (1914) and The Marriage Market (1915), and toured in productions all over England.

 He had a role in the film John Halifax, Gentleman (1915) as the young John Halifax; the older Halifax was Fred Paul.
 The performance was not particularly well received and Bennett became an extra and assistant to Adrian Brunel.
 He continued to appear in stage in productions of The Speckled Band (1916), King Lear (1916) with Sir Herbert Tree and Raffles (1917).

 In 1917 he enlisted in the army and served with the Royal Fusiliers.
 Most of his war service was spent on the Somme, where he saw action.
 He was awarded the Military Medal and ended the war with the rank of lieutenant.
 He was invalided out due to a gas attack and left the army in 1919.

 Bennett resumed his acting career, playing with the Brewster's Millions company (1920), then the Compton Comedy Company, the Lena Ashwell Players, the Gertrude Elliott Touring Company, and the Henry Baynton Company (for whom he appeared in Antony and Cleopatra and A Midsummer Night's Dream).In 1923 he joined the Alexander Marsh Shakespearean company, touring throughout England.
+He later said "At first I was a terrible actor.
+I used to get jobs and be fired from them; but gradually I learned to act."